 Find the Scariest Haunted Houses in CONNECTICUT also make sure to Join our Facebook Page Click Here or Join our Haunted House Forums to discuss the scariest haunted houses in CONNECTICUT Click Here.
 Also subscribe to Hauntworld Magazine Click Here.

-Do you want to know what we feel are the best haunted houses in Connecticut?
+Do you want to know what we feel are the best haunted houses in New Haven?
 Do you want to know the Scariest Haunted Houses in Connecticut?
 You will find Connecticut haunted houses here at Hauntworld.com We want you to share your experiences on our Facebook page.

 The Curse of Dudleytown